 5.6 quake hits French Caribbean island of Martinique

-The U.S. Geological Survey says the quake occurred Friday at a depth of 35 kilometres.
-The epicenter was located some 81 kilometres northeast of the capital of Fort-de-France.
+" Officials say a 5.6-magnitude earthquake has struck the French Caribbean island of Martinique and caused some damage.
+The U.S. Geological Survey says the quake occurred Friday at a depth of 22 miles .

 Comments